How to make grocery shopping more sustainable

-If you’re looking for foods rich in iron, lentils and beans are a good bet.
-Other great sources of iron include tofu, tempeh, and leafy greens like spinach.
+If you’re looking for foods rich in iron, lentils, and beans are a good bet.
+Other great sources of iron include maca powder, tofu, tempeh, and leafy greens like spinach.
 If you’re getting your energy from grains like quinoa or oatmeal, they’re good sources of iron too.
 And don’t forget legumes like peas!

-As you can see, there are some nutrients you might have to be conscious about.
-However, well-planned vegan diets can fulfill your nutritional needs.
+As you can see, there are some nutrients you might have to be conscious of.
+We have a whole section of our shop dedicated to superfoods that can help you supplement your nutrients!
 If you do your research and plan accordingly, you can make sure that you’re getting everything your body needs!

 We love to help brand-new vegans get their footing during their transition.
 If you need any advice, we have an entire section of our blog dedicated to vegan beginners.
 If you also want to purchase lifestyle and self-care products with a peace of mind, you can check out our shop.
 We wish you the best on your journey 🌱